 You may have noticed that there has been a recent trend for horror movies set in or inspired by Connecticut in recent years.
 There is a very good reason for this.
 In short, the state of Connecticut is pretty much crawling with paranormal activity.

-Let’s take a closer look at 6 of the most haunted places in Connecticut:
+Let’s take a closer look at the 10 most haunted places in Connecticut.

 Union Cemetery, like most burial grounds, has its fair share of ghost stories.
 The most prominent one is probably the White Lady.
-She has been reported by a large number of witnesses including members of the local police force and fire service.
-There have also been a number of photographs which claim to show her.
-Even famous paranormal investigators Ed and Lorraine Warren claim to have not only seen the White Lady of Union Cemetery but to have captured her on film.
+She has been reported by many witnesses, including members of the local police force and fire service.
+There have also been some photographs which claim to show her.
+Even famous paranormal investigators Ed and Lorraine Warren claim to have seen the White Lady of Union Cemetery and have captured her on film.

-The apparition is described as being a lady with long dark hair dressed in a nightgown and matching bonnet.
-She is most often reported on Route 59 but has also been known to appear on Route 111 as well.
-In 1993, one motorist reports to have actually collided with the white lady, leaving a dent in his car.
-It has been suggested that the white lady is actually a lady who was murdered in the 1940s, although some say that rather than being the murder victim she is actually the murdered girl’s mother.
+The apparition is described as a lady with long dark hair dressed in a nightgown and matching bonnet.
+She is most often reported on Route 59 but has also been known to appear on Route 111.
+In 1993, one motorist reported having actually collided with the white lady, leaving a dent in his car.
+It has been suggested that the white lady is actually a lady who was murdered in the 1940s, although some say that rather than being the murder victim, she is actually the murdered girl’s mother.

-One of the most haunted places in Connecticut has to be Fairfield Hills State Hospital a place with a dark and ugly history.
+One of Connecticut’s most haunted places has to be Fairfield Hills State Hospital, a place with a dark and ugly history.
 Like most mental hospitals of the time, the way that the patients were treated would today be considered barbaric and inhumane.
-Standard treatments included things like psychosurgery, hydrotherapy, electric shock therapy, and of course completely unauthorized full frontal lobotomies!
-There were countless suicides and suspicious deaths in the hospital and tales of unnecessary cruelty and abuse were rife.
+Standard treatments included things like psychosurgery, hydrotherapy, electric shock therapy, and of course, completely unauthorized full frontal lobotomies!
+There were countless suicides, and suspicious deaths in the hospital and tales of unnecessary cruelty and abuse were rife.
 All of this is the perfect recipe for some restless spirits!

-It is common for visitors to the old hospital to hear disembodied voices, or more accurately screams and crying.
-This is presumably the spirits of long-dead patients reliving the agony of their so-called treatments whilst held at what is possibly one of the most haunted abandoned mental hospitals in the entire U.S. There are also multiple reports of apparitions in white roaming the grounds which are believed to be a mix of former staff and patients who are still bound to the hospital even in death.
+It is common for visitors to the old hospital to hear disembodied voices or screams and crying more accurately.
+This is presumably the spirits of long-dead patients reliving the agony of their so-called treatments whilst held at what is possibly one of the most haunted abandoned mental hospitals in the entire U.S. There are also multiple reports of apparitions in white roaming the grounds, which are believed to be a mix of former staff and patients who are still bound to the hospital even in death.

 Like many factories, Remington Arms has seen its fair share of accidents – many of them fatal.
 A few of the deaths on these premises include two employees who fell into a giant bat of molten metal and several more in an explosion in 1942.
 The explosion occurred at the height of wartime efforts, right on the production floor.

-We have already seen one hospital on the list, but let’s take a look at one more.
+We have already seen one hospital on the list, but let’s look at one more.
 This time it is the Norwich State Hospital in Preston.
-The hospital first opened its doors back in 1904 taking in 95 patients.
+The hospital first opened its doors back in 1904, taking in 95 patients.
 Over time it was expanded and ended up with 20 buildings and some 2000 patients.